 The Optimum Plan for Dogs covers your dog’s annual wellness needs with some amazing membership perks.
 Pets on a Plan receive medical exams at no cost and a 10% discount on most products and services outside of the Plan.
 Plans last a full year!

-It include two semi-annual wellness exams, core vaccinations, two blood pressure evaluations, eye pressure evaluation, and an Optimum Profile.
+It includes two semi-annual wellness exams, core vaccinations, two blood pressure evaluations, eye pressure evaluation, and an Optimum Profile.

 The Optimum Profile includes a heartworm screen, tick-disease screen, intestinal parasite screen, complete blood count, optimum blood chemistry panel, complete urinalysis with urine protein testing (if indicated), total T4 thyroid screen, Cardiopet proBNP, and spec cPL.